MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services.md

 Analysis Services Dynamic Management Views (DMVs) are queries that return information about model objects, server operations, and server health.
 The query, based on SQL, is an interface to *schema rowsets*.
 Schema rowsets are predescribed tables that contain information about Analysis Services objects and server state, including database schema, active sessions, connections, commands, and jobs that are executing on the server.

+For **Power BI Premium datasets**, DMVs for querying through the XMLA endpoint are limited to those that require database admin permissions.
+Some DMVs are not supported because they require Analysis Services server admin permissions.

 DMV queries are an alternative to running XML/A Discover commands.
 For most administrators, writing a DMV query is simpler because the syntax is based on SQL.
 In addition, the result is returned in a table format that is easier to read and copy.

 Most DMV queries use a **SELECT** statement and the **$System** schema with an XML/A schema rowset, for example: